 1) Junior Choir

 Loreto Junior is non-auditioning and offers girls the chance to join a choir for the first time or to continue their choral singing from their primary schools.
 We are very lucky in the West Tyrone area to have a number of excellent primary school choirs whose members feed into our Junior Choir.
-The Junior Choir focuses on fostering a love for, and enjoyment of, choral music of all types and performs at various liturgies throughout the year (Year 8 Mass, the Christmas liturgy etc.), and competes at the West Tyrone feis each year.
+The Junior Choir focuses on fostering a love for, and enjoyment of, choral music of all types and performs at various liturgies throughout the year (Year 8 Mass, the Christmas liturgy etc.), and competes at the West Tyrone Feis each year.
 They also get the opportunity to perform with the Senior Choir.
-The Junior Choir acts as a training choir for the Loreto Senior Choir and rehearses at lunchtime twice a week, under the direction of Mrs Gwawr McGirr.
+The Junior Choir acts as a training choir for the Loreto Senior Choir and rehearses at lunchtime once a week, under the direction of Mrs Gwawr McGirr.

 2) Senior Choir: